-Cerebral Palsy is the name given to a group of conditions caused by a brain injury in a very young child.
-Cerebral Palsy usually causes a physical disability and sometimes also causes an intellectual disability.
+Cerebral palsy is the name given to a group of conditions caused by a brain injury in a very young child.
+It usually causes a physical disability and sometimes also causes an intellectual disability.
 The degree of injury and disability can range from mild to severe.

-There are many causes of Cerebral Palsy.
-Sometimes doctors are unable to find out what caused the Cerebral Palsy.
+There are many causes and sometimes doctors are unable to find out what the cause is.
 It can occur during pregnancy, childbirth and in the first years of life.
-There are certain conditions that give a child a higher risk of developing Cerebral Palsy.
+There are certain conditions that give a child a higher risk of developing it.
 These include:

 - premature birth